dmonllao/vim-IDE/README.md

 * Project explorer
 * File outline
 * Completion
-* Jump to methods, classes, functions... (definitions and uses of them)
+* Jump to methods, classes, functions... (definitions and uses of them) using keyboard or mouse
 * Syntax highlighting
 * Comment/uncomment lines quickly
 * Integrated with git at project-level repository